 \section{Abstract}

-Rapid growth in the popularity of AR/VR/MR applications and cloud-based visual localization systems has given rise to an increased focus on the privacy of user content in the localization process.
+The rapid growth of AR/VR/MR applications and cloud-based visual localization has heightened concerns over user privacy.
 This privacy concern has been further escalated by the ability of deep neural networks to recover detailed images of a scene from a sparse set of 3D or 2D points and their descriptors - the so-called inversion attacks.
-Research on privacy-preserving localization has therefore focused on preventing these inversion attacks on both the query image keypoints and the 3D points of the scene map.
-To this end, several geometry obfuscation techniques that lift points to higher-dimensional spaces, i.e., lines or planes, or that swap coordinates between points have been proposed.
-In this paper, we point to a common weakness of these obfuscations that allows to recover approximations of the original point positions under the assumption of known neighborhoods.
+Research on privacy-preserving localization has therefore focused on preventing such attacks through geometry obfuscation techniques like lifting points to higher dimensions or swapping coordinates.
+In this paper, we reveal a common vulnerability in these methods that allows approximate point recovery using known neighborhoods.
 We further show that these neighborhoods can be computed by learning to identify descriptors that co-occur in neighborhoods.
-Extensive experiments show that our approach for point recovery is practically applicable to all existing geometric obfuscation schemes.
-Our results show that these schemes should not be considered privacy-preserving, even though they are claimed to be privacy-preserving.
+Extensive experiments demonstrate that all existing geometric obfuscation schemes remain susceptible to such recovery, challenging their claims of being privacy-preserving.
 Code will be available at \url{https://github.com/kunalchelani/RecoverPointsNeighborhood}.